Tag: Chris Bryant

 The below Parliamentary question was asked by Chris Bryant on 2014-06-26.

-To ask the Secretary of State for Culture, Media and Sport, if he will estimate the cost to the public purse of extending entitlement to free (a) swimming and (b) other leisure services to all claimants of universal credit once universal credit has been fully rolled out.
+To ask the Secretary of State for Scotland, if he will estimate the cost to the public purse of extending entitlement to education maintenance allowance to all claimants of universal credit once universal credit has been fully rolled out in Scotland.

 The below Parliamentary question was asked by Chris Bryant on 2014-06-26.